flexera-public/rsc/README.md

 ### Authentication

-There are 3 different mechanisms for authenticating with the RightScale platform.all described below.
+There are 3 different mechanisms for authenticating with the RightScale platform.

 #### Basic Authentication